(Disponible en français)

 If you are applying for a rent increase above the guideline because you incurred capital expenditures, you must fill out this Schedule completely.

-Complete the Description and Costs table:
+Complete the Description and Costs table as follows:

 Item #: Assign an item number to each capital expenditure item that you are claiming.